isometry/alfredworkflows/net.isometry.alfred.pipe/README.md

-# pipe workflows by isometry
+# pipe workflow by isometry

 A workflow for [Alfred](http://www.alfredapp.com/) to transform the currently selected text or the contents of the clipboard by passing it through an arbitrary shell one-liner.